nvoulgaris/blog/content/post/open-closed-principle-case-study.md

 });
 ```

 This reads like a nice algorithm.
-For every view, get hold of an appropriate validator and apply the `validate()` method to the text that it the view holds.
-It's worth noticing that we get a `Validator` on runtime via the `ViewValidatorFactory`, without knowing which one we will get on compile time.
-To achieve this, we need to use an interface, like the following:
+For every view, we get hold of an appropriate validator and apply its `validate()` method to the text that the view holds.
+Notice that we do not know *how* each specific field get validated.
+This is achieved by getting a `Validator` on runtime using the `ViewValidatorFactory`, but not knowing on compile time which one we will get on runtime.
+To achieve this, we need to create an interface like the following and have the factory returning objects deriving from this interface

 ```
 public interface ViewValidator {